day8/re-frame/README.md

 But apps involve much more than V. Where does the control logic go?
 How is state stored and manipulated (remembering that shared, mutable state is the root of all evil).
-How does the V bit source data?
-Etc.
+How does the V bit source data? etc.

 We wondered: what should the rest of the architecture look like?
-So we read about [Flux], [Pedestal App], [Hoplon], [OM], [Elm], etc and, slowly but surely, re-frame emerged.
+So we read about [Flux], [Pedestal App], [Hoplon], [OM], [Elm], etc. and, slowly but surely, re-frame emerged.

 ## Correct Acronym?